The Trap of Busy Work: Are You Really Moving the Needle?

 Distraction is when we get carried away to places we do not intend to go right now, especially if we have somewhere else to be.
 I want to drive to the medical store to get some medicines, but I have a craving for ice cream, so I go down to the ice cream store to buy ice cream and return home without the medicines!
 Now, that is a distraction.

+Distractions are not the villains we make them out to be.
 They are a valuable source of information on what is happening within and around us and an opportunity to engage or re-engage in what we are doing intentionally.

-To summarise what we’ve covered so far.
+To summarise what we’ve covered so far:

 • Distractions are anything that consistently takes us away from our intended task, making it hard to focus and pay attention.

-• Distractions can be broadly categorised as external, task-related and internal distractions.
+• Distractions can be broadly

 How to Harness The Power of Deadlines (While Not Getting Burnt Out)